Stavanger Symphony Orchestra is nominated in the category Classical for the multicultural orchestra oeuvre, Symphonic Dances, by Mr. Gisle Kverndokk.

+Symphonic Dances frequents American radio channels.
+The Swedish journalist Ms. Hanna Höglund referred to the production as one of the most interesting CD’s in 2018.
+Mr. Kverndokk is nominated to the Musical Publisher Price (Musikkforleggerprisen) and the Stavanger Symphony Orchestra is nominated to the Spellemann Award (Spellemansprisen) for Symphonic Dances.
+How to compose melodies from around the world to an oeuvre that everyone wants to listen to?
+How to transform a cacophony to a symphony?
 The violinist at Stavanger Symphony Orchestra, Mr. Bjarte Mo, had the original idea to make a multicultural project.
 When Stavanger Symphony Orchestra received a grant from the Arts Council of Norway, related to the National Celebration of the Norwegian Constitutional Bicentenary in 2014, they contacted the Norwegian-Kurdish cultural politician Ms. Gulale Samiei who became a key participant in the project.
 International musicians based in Stavanger was invited to present songs and melodies from their respective countries.
 Recordings were made from these evenings.
 The orchestra hired Mr. Kverndokk to create a symphonic oeuvre based on the tones from around the world.

 “We wish to use this to celebrate the constitution as it says something about the present society,” tells celloist Mr. Hjalmar Kvam.
 “The constitution is a guard around what’s now – and we celebrate what was, with Grieg and Groven and others – But Symphonic Dances marks the present.
 This is now, and this is the world ahead.”